michu1810/fastapi-foodtracker/README.md

 -   **Authentication and Security:** I implemented authentication based on **JWTs**.
 The long-lived `refresh_token` is stored in a secure **`HttpOnly` cookie**, which is an industry standard for protection against **XSS** attacks.
 User passwords are protected with the strong, adaptive **bcrypt** algorithm.

+-   **API Rate Limiting:** Implemented request throttling using **`slowapi`** to protect endpoints against brute-force attacks and denial-of-service (DoS) attempts, enhancing application security and stability.

 -   **Asynchronous Background Tasks (Celery):** Sending emails and periodically checking expiration dates are delegated to **Celery** asynchronous tasks.
 This ensures the API remains responsive at all times. **Celery Beat** acts as a built-in scheduler, guaranteeing the automation of key processes.

 -   **Database (PostgreSQL & SQLAlchemy):** I opted for a fully **asynchronous database stack** with `asyncpg` and `AsyncSession` in SQLAlchemy.
 To manage database schema changes, I used **Alembic**, which provides versioning and ensures safe migrations.
 Financial values are stored using the precise **`Decimal`** type to avoid rounding errors.

 -   **Containerization (Docker):** The entire application is containerized using **Docker**, with separate, optimized configurations for development (`docker-compose.yml`) and production (`docker-compose.prod.yml`).
 For enhanced security, the processes inside the containers run as a **non-root user**.

--   **File Storage (Cloudinary):** User avatars are uploaded to and served from **Cloudinary**, an external, scalable object storage service.
-This offloads the application server and ensures fast media delivery.
+-   **Secure File Storage (Cloudinary):** User avatars are validated on the backend by their **MIME type** (using `python-magic`) before being uploaded to **Cloudinary**, an external, scalable object storage service.
+This offloads the application server and ensures fast, secure media delivery.
 </details>

 ### <details><summary>🧪 Automated Testing - A Solid Foundation (Click to expand)</summary>

+-   **Code Quality & Linting:** The entire codebase is formatted and validated using **Ruff**, the state-of-the-art Python linter and formatter.
+This ensures high code quality, consistency, and adherence to best practices across the project.
 -   **Code Coverage:** I aim for the highest possible code coverage (currently around 85-90%), with a strong focus on achieving 100% coverage for critical modules like authentication.
 -   **Framework:** The entire test suite is based on **Pytest**, leveraging its advanced features like fixtures and parametrization.
 -   **Test Types:**
     -   **Unit tests** for business logic (e.g., the achievement system, helper functions).
     -   **Integration tests** for the API, using an isolated, in-memory SQLite database for speed and reliability.
     -   **Mocking** of external and asynchronous services (e.g., email dispatch, Cloudinary API, Celery tasks).
--   **Automation (CI/CD):** A process using **GitHub Actions** automatically runs the entire test suite after every commit, ensuring constant quality control and measuring code coverage with **Codecov**.
+-   **Automation (CI/CD):** A process using **GitHub Actions** automatically runs the linter (`ruff check`) and the entire test suite after every commit, ensuring constant quality control and measuring code coverage with **Codecov**.

 This comprehensive testing approach allows me to develop the application quickly and safely, confident that its foundations are solid and reliable.
 </details>